State Council of Educational Research and Training, Delhi: Publications

 SCERT is responsible for material development both for children and support materials for teachers.
 Between 1988 and 2005, 215 publications have been brought out by SCERT.

 Universal Elementary Education Mission

 SCERT-DIETs is also resource support organisation for Universal Elementary Education Mission (UEEM), under which Sarva Shiksha Abhiyan and Primary Education Enhancement Programmes are undertaken.

 Entrepreneurship Mindset Curriculum

 In 2019 SCERT started the Entrepreneurship Mindset curriculum in order to promote Entrepreneurship in Government school students in New Delhi.
 The program invited a number of entrepreneurs to schools and have a conversation with students about their journey.

 Following COVID-19 pandemic and a Lockdown in India, SCERT decided to run these events online on YouTube.

 Under the Entrepreneurship Mindset Curriculum, students across the Government schools in Delhi got an opportunity to know what the path of entrepreneurship entails.
-The curriculum was rolled out on the 22nd of October 2019, and it managed to reach 150,336 students in 588 government schools.
+The curriculum was rolled out on 22 October 2019, and it managed to reach 150,336 students in 588 government schools.